 2026 Just AI Conference: Grounding AI Governance in Justice

-Following the success of the inaugural 2024 Just AI Conference, which brought together scholars, policymakers and technologists to reimagine the relationship between AI and democracy, data justice, misinformation, law and political economy, the 2026 edition under the banner of Grounding AI Governance in Justice builds on that momentum to ask a deeper question:
+Following the success of the inaugural 2024 Just AI Conference, which brought together scholars, policymakers and technologists to reimagine the relationship between AI and democracy, data justice, misinformation, law and political economy, the 2026 edition, under the banner of Grounding AI Governance in Justice, built on that momentum to ask a deeper question:

 What would AI governance look like if justice, rather than capital, efficiency or innovation, were its organising principle?

-The two-day programme is designed to balance scholarly provocation with policy relevance.
+The conference took place from 30-31 March at the Gordon Institute of Business Science (GIBS) in Johannesburg, South Africa.
+The two-day programme was designed to balance scholarly provocation with policy relevance.

 Programme Structure